This article describes how to disable the Frame Server for Nuke, Nuke Studio and Hiero, and prevent creating additional Nuke processes during launch.

 More information about setting environment variables can be found in our Q100015: How To Set Environment Variables article.

-More information about using the Frame Server in Nuke can be found in our Nuke Online Help under the Rendering Using the Frame Server chapter.
+More information about using the Frame Server in Nuke can be found in the Nuke documentation, under the Rendering Using the Frame Server chapter.

 We're sorry to hear thatPlease tell us why